ni/measurement-plugin-integration-example-python/README.md

 ## Overview

-This tool is a reference for integrating the measurement plug-in client generator and enabling the sequencing of measurement services using the generated clients.
-For generating clients for measurement plug-ins, the `ni-measurement-plugin-client-generator` is used.
+This tool serves as a reference for integrating the Measurement Plug-In Client Generator to generate measurement plug-in clients and showcase the sequencing of measurement plug-ins using the generated clients.

-*Note: **Please go through the [Client Integration](/ClientIntegration.md) file before reading this document.***
+***Note:** Please go through the [Client Integration](/ClientIntegration.md) file before reading this document.*

 ## Workflow Diagram